Butareba: The Story of a Man Turned into a Pig

 Butareba: The Story of a Man Turned into a Pig (豚のレバーは加熱しろ, Buta no Rebā wa Kanetsu Shiro), also known as Heat the Pig Liver, is a Japanese light novel series written by Takuma Sakai and illustrated by Asagi Tōsaka.
 ASCII Media Works published nine volumes under their Dengeki Bunko imprint from March 2020 to March 2024.
 A manga adaptation with art by Minami has been serialized in ASCII Media Works' seinen manga magazine Dengeki Maoh since August 2020.
 An anime television series adaptation produced by Project No.9 aired from October 2023 to February 2024.

+Plot

+After finding himself unconscious after eating pig liver, a Japanese man finds himself in another world called Mesteria, having been reincarnated as a pig.
+There, he encounters Jess, a kind-hearted girl who is a member of the Yethma, a group that is forced to live wearing collars.
+Jess aims to head to Mesteria's capital, but after learning about the pig's past life, she lets him accompany her.
+The two go on a journey to the capital, with the two hoping that their trip there could help him become a human again.